lucianor/corona-infection-prediction-br/README.md

-# Live Covid-19 extrapolation of infected persons in Germany
+# Live Covid-19 extrapolation of infected persons in the United Kingdom

+Updates every hour, but depends on if there is new data published.

 ## Current situation on 2020-03-18: